neongazer/zkp-auth-py/README.md

 # zkp-auth-py
 ZKP Protocol for Authentication in Python 3.7

+It is using Chaum-Pedersen proof to prove the equality of exponents of two modular exponentiation with different bases.

 ## New Python Project Setup

-1. Check you have Python 3.7 installed and available
+### 1. Check you have Python 3.7 installed and available
 ```shell
 python3.7 --version
 pip3 --version